dwleonhardt/shhhhhh/the-graph.md

 # The Graph
+Research by Amber Johnson

 **What is The Graph?**

 * A protocol for building decentralized apps on Ethereum using the IPFS and GraphQL
 * IPFS - Interplanetary File System, a P2P network sharing hashed files
 * GraphQL - query language and runtime developed by Facebook
-* Built on Rust, JavaScript, TypeScript
+* Built on Rust, JavaScript, TypeScript, Web3, and Postgres

 ### Maturity

-"Available soon"
+* Not currently available
+* Created June 2018
+* From a November 2018 blog post - "We plan to have an alpha version of the hosted service ready internally by Christmas."
+* The Graph is hosting [Graph Day](https://thegraph.com/graphday) in San Francisco on January 25, 2019

 ### Use Cases